Chapter 4: Return Types of Template Functions in C++

 explicit_return_type_3.cpp:23:39: note: couldn't deduce template parameter 'U'

-As you can see, the compilation failed, template argument deduction/substitution failed, compiler complaining that it cannot deduce the template parameter U. So, what happened?
+As you can see, the compilation failed.
+Template argument deduction and substitution failed.
+The compiler is complaining that it cannot deduce the template parameter U. So, what happened?
 The problem here is the order of template parameters in the parameter list.
-Let us look at the template parameter list again as the following:
+Let us look at the template parameter list again:

 template<typename T, typename U>